New York state sales tax guide

 Taxable and exempt shipping charges in New York

-When a vendor charges a single charge for delivery of both taxable and nontaxable property or services, the entire charge is generally subject to tax.
-However, if taxable and nontaxable charges are separately stated on a bill, and the charge for delivery is separately stated and allocated between taxable and non-taxable sales, the charge to deliver the taxable goods is taxable and the charge to deliver the exempt goods is exempt.
+Vendors charging a single delivery charge for both taxable and nontaxable property or services must treat the entire charge as taxable.
+Vendors separately stating taxable and nontaxable charges on a bill and separately stating and allocating delivery charges between taxable and nontaxable sales may treat the delivery charge for taxable goods as taxable and the delivery charge for exempt goods as exempt.

 There are exceptions to almost every rule with sales tax, and the same is true for shipping and handling charges.
 Specific questions on shipping in New York and sales tax should be taken directly to a tax professional familiar with New York tax laws.

-For additional information, see the New York State Department of Taxation and Finance, Shipping and Delivery Charges.
+For additional information, see New York State Department of Taxation and Finance - Products, services, and transactions subject to sales tax.